-The balances owed by and to Thanet District Council as at the year end are £0.4k and £3.2k respectively (excluding VAT).
-These Debtors and Creditors are included in note 18 (Debtors) and note 21 (Creditors)
+The balance owed to Thanet District Council at the year end is £32k (excluding VAT) and is included in note 18 to the core financial statements.

 48. Heritage Assets - Summary of Transactions

 The Code requires that the financial statements shall contain a summary of transactions relating to heritage assets disclosing the following information for the accounting period and each of the previous four accounting periods where it is practicable to do so: